 When to Use a Rototiller

-Thankfully, we here at Calgrove Equipment Rentals are here to explain how to use a rototiller to accomplish your level ground.
+Thankfully, Calgrove Equipment Rentals is here to explain how to use a rototiller to accomplish your level ground.
 With the power of a rototiller, you will be able to loosen compacted soil without going through backbreaking work.

 A Note on Rototiller Depth